ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 ### Wireless capabilities

-Not really related to "Apple Silicon" but to the 3 models in question: Wi-Fi 6 (802.11ax) and Bluetooth 5.0 are provided by an 'Apple USI 339S00758' chip with BroadCom/Cypress tech inside (BCM4378 via a single PCIe Gen2 lane).
+Not really related to "Apple Silicon" but to the 3 models in question: Wi-Fi 6 (802.11ax) and Bluetooth 5.0 are provided by an 'Apple USI 339S00758' chip most probably made in an advanced process technology with BroadCom/Cypress tech inside (BCM4378 via a single PCIe Gen2 lane).
 MacBook Air und MBP 13" unfortunately are 2T2R only, the Mac Mini's mainboard has connectors for 3 antennas.

 Measuring wireless performance in kitchen-sink benchmark style is pointless as always since way too much external factors determine performance in a setup like mine (with tons of neighbours and their wireless networks around).
 Since my access point is still only capable of Wi-Fi 5 (802.11ac) the Air due to only supporting 2T2R MIMO is currently a downgrade compared to the Intel MacBook Pro that is able to establish a 3x3 connection.
 With a new 802.11ax capable access point this might change.